Self-adversarial Multi-scale Contrastive Learning for Semantic Segmentation of Thermal Facial Images: Experiments

 We performed an ablation study to examine the individual contribution of the TiAug module and the SAM-CL loss function.
-For ablation study, RMI loss function was used uniformly across all the experiments.
-From \Cref{tab: ablation study}, we observe performance gains from the baseline for all the segmentation networks when the data is augmented using the TiAug module.
-Similarly additional performance gains are observed when the SAM-CL loss function is used for optimization.
-The combination of the SAM-CL loss function and the TiAug module outperforms as TiAug presents a network with the adversaries such as occlusions and varying ambient temperature levels in the input thermal images, while the SAM-CL loss maximizes the inter-class separation using the class-swapped negative sample \(Y^{-}\) and its down-scaled representations in the auxiliary network.
+From \Cref{tab: ablation study}, we observe performance gains from the baseline, trained with RMI loss, for all the segmentation networks when the data is augmented using the TiAug module.
+Similarly additional performance gains for the respective segmentation networks are observed when the SAM-CL loss function is used along with the TiAug module.
+The TiAug module presents a segmentation network with the adversaries such as occlusions and varying ambient temperature levels in the input thermal images, while the SAM-CL loss function maximizes the inter-class separation using the class-swapped negative sample \(Y^{-}\) and its down-scaled representations in the auxiliary network.